Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Best Age for #VanLife

-Based on the content of some of the most popular Instagram accounts and much of the news around motivations behind choosing #VanLife, it may seem like millennials are the most likely people to choose to live in a van.
-But between the families that live in vans with younger children and seniors who choose to retire and live out a more simplistic lifestyle, the demographics of people who live in vans are all over the place.
+Based on the content of some of the most popular Instagram accounts and the motivations behind choosing #VanLife, it may seem like millennials are the most likely people to choose to live in a van.

-The Culture
+The Culture Around #VanLife

 Thanks largely in part to the popularization of the lifestyle (thanks social media!), there is a huge amount of specific culture surrounding #VanLife.
-They have lifestyle blogs, their own magazine and even their own vocabulary.

 The Social Media Frenzy

-Every refresh of the Instagram search for #VanLife will show an ever-growing popular hashtag filled with people living seemingly picturesque lifestyles very close to nature (and often doing yoga poses).
-Twitter has its fair share of #VanLife posts, as well.
+Twitter also has its fair share of #VanLife posts, as well.
 Both social media outlets are often filled with people who are showing the beauty and excitement of their lifestyle, and many times attempting to get you to follow their journey on their personal sites.

-Despite the fact that it’s a lifestyle that’s seemingly off-the-grid, plenty of people take time to share their adventures on it.
+Despite the fact that it’s a lifestyle that’s off-the-grid, plenty of people take time to share their adventures on it.

 The Lifestyle Portrayal